The Hindu

 The Hindu is an Indian English-language daily newspaper owned by The Hindu Group, headquartered in Chennai, Tamil Nadu.
 It was founded as a weekly publication in 1878 by the Triplicane Six, becoming a daily in 1889.
 It is one of the Indian newspapers of record.
 As of March 2018, The Hindu is published from 21 locations across 11 states of India.

 The Hindu has been a family-owned newspaper since 1905, when it was purchased by S. Kasturi Ranga Iyengar from the original founders.
-It is now jointly owned by Iyengar's descendants, referred to as the "Kasturi family", who serve as the directors of the holding company.
+It is now jointly owned by Iyengar's descendants (locally referred to as "The Hindu Family"), who serve as the directors of the holding company.

 Except for a period of around two years, when S. Varadarajan held editorship of the newspaper, senior editorial positions of the paper have always been held by members of the original Iyengar family or by those appointed by them under their direction.
-In June 2023, former chairperson of the group, Malini Parthasarathy (a great-granddaughter of Iyengar) announced the end of her term as chairperson of the group, citing "ideological differences" and the "scope for her efforts in freeing the newspaper from editorial biases have narrowed".